x123/kdy-iss/docs/sail-handling.md

    twisted at a strange angle which would impact the shape of the sail.
-An easy way to test this is to attach the tack shackle and first piston hank and pull the first piston hank upwards to see what the luff along bottom part of the sail will look like when stretched).
+An easy way to test this is to attach the tack shackle and first piston hank and pull the first piston hank upwards to see what the luff along bottom part of the sail will look like when stretched.
 2. Begin attaching all the piston hanks to the forestay, starting from the bottom of the sail and working your way up.
 3. Open the headsail halyard jammer, slacken the headsail halyard sufficient to